suidouble/suidouble_metadata/README.md

 # suidouble_metadata
 Move library and a set of tools to store/retrieve/manage any type of data as chunks in u8 vector.
+Store anything in vector<u8> with no dependency.

++ Fluid Data Structure       + Compression      + Time Capsule         + Encryption

 #### Usage